wild-roots.org

 2 males of ten and and under fifteen (note: likely William Smith, born 1816; and John Minot, born 1818)

-1 male of forty and under fifty (note: unknown person)
+1 male of forty and under fifty (note: likely Holmes)

 1 female under five years of age (note: likely Mary Sewall, born 1824)